linode/docs/docs/kubernetes/how-to-migrate-from-k8s-alpha-to-terraform/index.md

 ### Scale a Cluster

-1. To scale your cluster, edit `cluster.tf` with the text editor of your choice.
+1. Open `cluster.tf` with the text editor of your choice.
 The contents will be similar to the following:

     {{< file "cluster.tf" >}}
 variable "server_type_node" {